bohdanmartines/bohdanmartines.github.io/_posts/2023-10-15-deploying-your-first-spring-boot-application-to-cloud-with-aws.md

 spring-boot-hello-world-0.0.1-SNAPSHOT.jar                                                                                                        100%   19MB   4.4MB/s   00:04
 ```

 Go back to the terminal window connected to the remote host and check if the application was indeed copied.
+It should be
+in the home directory of ec2-user.

 ```shell
 [ec2-user@ip-172-31-44-26 ~]$ ls -la /home/ec2-user | grep jar